dhabersack/islovely.co/content/posts/06-why-students-fail-entry-level-programming-exams/index.md

 ## Where do we go from here?

-The main point I am trying to make is that beginners' courses are not usually aimed at beginners.
+The main point I am trying to make is that beginners‘ courses are not usually aimed at beginners.
 If we want to introduce more people to our profession, their first impression cannot be one of not being welcome.

 We need to reconsider our audience and be more inclusive towards people without any prior knowledge.
 Programming has to be fun and achievable in order for them to want to keep going, not complicated and intimidating.